Yvonne

 ABOUT YVONNE

 Yoga and meditation have been part of my life since I was a teenager.
 These practices have been hugely helpful in supporting my physical, mental and emotional health.
-My main influences have been Hatha and Iyengar traditions, as well as Insight meditation, intuitive movement and mindfulness.
+My main influences have been Hatha and Iyengar traditions, and more recently Isha Yoga, as well as Insight meditation, intuitive movement and mindfulness.
 I completed teacher training with my own teacher of over 15 years, Annamaria Sacco.
-As a complementary therapist, I completed an ITEC Diplomas in Reflexology and Indian Head Massage and training in Emotional Freedom Technique.
+In 2025 I completed a Diploma in Yoga Therapy with the Scottish School of Yoga Therapy.

 I continue my own professional development though daily practice, self-study and attending workshops and retreats.